 Availability date: 10/31/2019

-Paprika is a vegetable but also the name of a spice derived from sweet pepper or capsicum (Capsicum annuum).
-These two vegetables come from the Solonaceae family, as do tomatoes, aubergines...
-Less spicy than chilli powder, hot paprika has however more taste than classic paprika.
+Paprika is a vegetable but also the name of a spice derived from the sweet pepper or capsicum (Capsicum annuum).
+These two vegetables come from the Solonaceae family, as do tomatoes, aubergines, etc. Less hot than chilli powder, hot paprika has more flavour than classic paprika.
 Its aromas are close to those of dried tomatoes.

 The flowers of the peppers are white with 6 or 8 petals.
 Their pollen is irritating

 Paprika is the fruit of the Capsicum annuum.
 It is harvested ripe before being dried.
-Once dry, it is ground until a fine powder is obtained: the paprika powder.
+Once dry, it is crushed until a fine powder is obtained: the paprika powder.

 In Europe, paprika is increasingly being grown in greenhouses.

-Did you know that paprika can also be used to cleanse the pores of the skin?
-In paprika, it is the seeds that give it a pungent taste.
-The varieties of paprika (strong or sweet) differ depending on whether you have ground the fruit, the seeds or the tail.
+Did you know that?
+In paprika, it is the seeds that bring a spicy taste.
+There are different varieties of paprika (strong or sweet) depending on whether you grind the fruit, the seeds or the tail.

-David Vanille's choice: I chose to offer you this strong paprika powder for its exceptional taste qualities.
+David Vanille's choice: I have chosen to offer you this strong paprika powder for its exceptional taste qualities.
 To sprinkle on your dishes, it brings a slightly smoky taste and a moderate spiciness to your recipes.

-There are many varieties of peppers and chilli peppers from the Capsicum annuum plant, including :
+There are many varieties of peppers and chili peppers from the Capsicum annuum plant, including :

-Did you know that? : There are more than 2,300 varieties of chilies and peppers
+Did you know that? : There are more than 2,300 varieties of chillies and peppers

-Sweet paprika is derived from the flesh of the pepper.
-Hot paprika is made from the seeds and stems of crushed pepper varieties to which a little chilli powder from hot to medium hot has been added.
-In this case it is called : Paprika Royal.
+Sweet paprika comes from the flesh of the pepper.
+The strong paprika is made from the seeds and stems of crushed varieties of peppers to which a little chilli powder from strong to medium-hot has been added.
+It is called in this case: Paprika Royal.

 Hungarian paprika is sweeter than Spanish paprika.

 Paprika is native to South America.
 It was mainly found in an area between the southern United States and Mexico.
 It is an ancient fruit already cultivated 7,000 years B.C.
-Traces of paprika have been found in archives as a medicine for osteoarthritis and toothache, but also as a currency used by the Mayan and Aztec civilizations.
+Traces of paprika have been found in archives as a medicine for osteoarthritis and toothache, but also as a bargaining chip by the Mayan and Aztec civilizations.

-His arrival in Europe followed the Spanish colonization.
+Its arrival in Europe follows the Spanish colonization.
 In Spain, paprika became an essential spice in less than a century, to the point of being confused with pepper.

-Sweet types of chillies and peppers were cultivated as early as the 17th century in Castile.
-It is from this period that they began to be powdered so that they could be preserved and consumed all year round.
+The sweet species of chillies and peppers were cultivated as early as the 17th century in Castile.
+It is from this period that they will start to be powdered so that they can be preserved and consumed all year round.

-When it arrived in Hungary, it became the flagship spice of traditional Hungarian cuisine.
+When it arrives in Hungary, it becomes the flagship spice of traditional Hungarian cuisine.
 Cheaper than other spices and easy to grow, it will dethrone pepper.
 Today, paprika is the Hungarian national spice.

 Paprika is a spice that enjoys some protection, particularly in Spain where its production is regulated.
-Paprika from the regions of La Vera in Extremadura and Murcia has the AOC designation (Appellation d'Origine Contrôlée).
+Paprika from the regions of La Vera in Extremadura and Murcia has the AOC (Appellation d'Origine Contrôlée) designation.

 Did you know that?
 With 14 million tons produced each year, China is the largest producer of peppers.
-Spain comes fifth in the ranking with a little over a million tonnes grown per year
+Spain comes fifth in the ranking with just over a million tonnes grown per year

 Paprika has therapeutic properties.
-In particular, it is rich in :
+It is particularly rich in :